Shahid718/Programming-Phase-field-in-Fortran/model_B/example/README.md

 set pm3d map interpolate 9,9
 splot 'FeCr.dat' matrix with pm3d notitle
 ```
 **Note:** The first line is the path where the file is located.
 In our case it is placed in **D** drive.
-The rest of the commands remain the same!
+The other commands remain the same!

 The output is